-Q 105: How do consumers apply for Medicaid?
+Q 109: How do consumers apply for Medicaid?

 Consumers can apply online through the [insert name of state exchange].
 They also can apply by mail, fax or in person.
 If a consumer applies through the [insert name of state exchange], his or her eligibility for Medicaid also will be assessed, and the consumer's application will be transferred to the [insert name of state Medicaid agency] for final determination.
 Under the law, there's "no wrong door" to apply for health coverage, whether it's through [insert name of state Medicaid agency], CHIP, or the [insert name of state exchange].
 If a consumer isn't eligible for Medicaid, then the consumer's eligibility for coverage through the [insert name of state exchange] and for premium tax credits or cost-sharing reductions will be evaluated.
+This "one-stop" shopping experience should be convenient and fast.
+(See Question 83.)

-Q 106: Will consumers still need to submit documents to prove their income?
+Q 110: Will consumers still need to submit documents to prove their income?

-As much as possible, the [insert name of state exchange] uses existing data sources or gets information from various federal and state agencies, such as the IRS, to verify income.
+As much as possible, the [insert name of state exchange] can use existing data sources or get information from various federal and state agencies, such as the IRS, to verify income.
 The rules are designed to ensure a high degree of program integrity and reduce the amount of paperwork that consumers need to provide.

 Some consumers will be asked to provide documents to prove their income.
 There are separate processes to verify income in order to qualify for Medicaid and CHIP and for premium tax credits and cost-sharing reductions.
-To verify income for Medicaid, CHIP, premium tax credits, and cost-sharing reductions, [insert name of state exchange] will use data from the IRS, the Social Security Administration (SSA) and other income data sources.
+To verify income for Medicaid, CHIP, premium tax credits and cost-sharing reductions, [insert name of state exchange] will use data from the IRS, the Social Security Administration (SSA) and other income data sources.

 For Medicaid and CHIP, issues that come up about verifying income will be resolved through a process of explanations and documentation.
-For premium tax credits and cost-sharing reductions, most verification issues will be resolved through a process of explanations and documentation.
+For premium tax credits and cost-sharing reductions, most verification issues will be resolved through a process of explanations and documentations.
 But, to limit the administrative burden, the [insert name of state exchange] may use a sample-based review in some cases.